-ADVERTISING on AMAZON
+ADVERTISING on AMAZON & Meta

 Below is a straightforward initial approach to setting up Amazon ads.
 You should monitor this daily to see what’s working and what’s not (feel free to tweak it over time!)